Fit anywhere with ease.

 Want to navigate busy streets and narrow parking spaces with ease?
 That's one of the greatest advantages of subcompact cars.
 With their compact shape and small size, they are practical and convenient for everyday use in urban areas and the daily commute.
 Plus, many subcompact cars deliver strong performance, so you'll have the power you need to get where you want to go.

-To help you on your search, we've compiled a list of the 10 best subcompact cars for 2020 shoppers, based on CarMax sales data from November 1, 2019, through April 30, 2020.
+To help you on your search, check out our updated list of the 10 best used subcompact cars for 2022 shoppers, based on CarMax sales data from August 1, 2021, through January 31, 2022.

 Looking to learn more?
 Check out these related articles: